Skip to contents

 3. ease quick data overview and basic visualisations for any clinical researcher

-Run from R (or RStduio)
+Run from R (or RStudio)

-2. Then open the R console and copy/paste the following code, that will install the devtools package and then the FreesearchR R-package with its dependencies:
+2. Open the R console and run the following code to install the FreesearchR package and launch the app:

 devtools::install_github("agdamsbo/FreesearchR")